 A crew of over two hundred workmen and technicians constructed the three principal sets: The surface of the alien planetoid, and the interiors of the Nostromo and derelict spacecraft.

 Ridley Scott's plan for Kane entering the egg chamber, originally involved him entering through the ceiling and landing on the blue laser "placenta", which caused a faint breeze, as air was released.
 The space around Kane would be pitch dark, so Kane would activate hundreds of little lights on his space suit like a Christmas tree, which would illuminate the area.

 After the airlock sequence, the crew were meant to be moving through the ship in their space suits, as much of the ship's atmosphere was lost in the airlock scene.

 While walking towards the derelict ship, the storm around them obscured their vision, so Lambert's helmet gave her a heads-up display, mounted on a visor inside her helmet, which showed a 3-D topographical map rendering of the environment around her, so she could see where she was going.

-Originally, the crew was suppose to emerge from hypersleep completely naked.
+Originally, the crew was suppose to emerge from hypersleep completely naked, as can be seen in the storyboards.
 This was nixed due to concern about censorship in several markets.